paulopperman/cuuv/README.md

 Download and run the installation file for the desired version at https://ccl.northwestern.edu/netlogo/oldversions.shtml

+# Code Structure

+The main simulation loop runs in `potential-field-model.nlogo`.
+Detailed procedures for simulating specific components and setting up the environment are included as separate `*.nls` code files.

 # References
 *Cite applicable references for software or models*